pollin8/iot-external-data-feed/README.md

-# Pollin8 External Data Feed Client Consumer
+# Pollin8 External Data Feed Client Consumer Seed Project

 This project is a starter project for clients wishing to consume data from the Pollib8 Iot platform.
 Data made available via EventHub Subscriptions.